wonsunahn/CS1632_Summer2021/exercises/Supplement3/README.md

 }
 ```

+Note that now the randomized input parameters **s1** and **s2** are now
+strings.
+A string is a form of a byte stream, since each character in the
+string is represented as an ASCII code byte.
+So you can consider this to be
+an example of **fuzz testing**, a type of stochastic testing that deals with
+byte streams.

+When you do fuzz testing, you need to be extra careful in choosing a good
+distribution of random values, in order to get good test coverage.
+Your end
+goal should be to get a good number of random values for each equivalence
+class, since each equivalence class would exercise a different part of the
+code.
+For numerical input values, you are likely to hit every equivalence
+class, given enough trials.
+Or, you can use the **@InRange** annotation to
+ensure that random values are generated for a certain range of input values
+for a particular equivalence class.

+For byte streams, equivalence classes cannot be simply described using a
+"range" like numbers.
+For byte streams, equivalence classes are things
+like a string with less 10 characters, a string in all-caps, a string in
+proper XML format, etc.  These cannot be expressed using the @InRange
+annotation.
+So we need to create a specialized random value generator for
+each equivalence class.
+Otherwise, there is fat chance that you will hit
+upon a properly formatted XML string by dumb luck!

-Fill in the test as before based on the Javadoc comments.
-Now, this time, even
+Going back to our testEquals test, fill in the test as before based on the
-after filling in the test the test passes (and it will pass no matter how many
+Javadoc comments.
+Now even after filling in the test the test passes (and
-times you run it unless you are very lucky).
-Does that mean StringOps is
+it will pass no matter how many times you run it unless you are very lucky).
-bug-free?
+Does that mean StringOps is bug-free?
 Absolutely not!
-If you see StringOps.equals(String s1, String s2),
+If you see
-you can see the two strings are compared only up to Integer.min(s1.length(),
+StringOps.equals(String s1, String s2), you can see the two strings are
-s2.length()).
-So if one string is shorter than the other, but the two strings
+compared only up to Integer.min(s1.length(), s2.length()).
+So if one string
+is shorter than the other, but the two strings are identical up to that
-are identical up to that point, equals will return true.
-That cannot be
+point, equals will return true.
+That cannot be correct behavior.
-correct behavior.

 Why wasn't the defect caught during the 1000 trials?
 That is because the
 defect manifests only when s1 and s2 fit a certain pattern (one is a substring